jwittkoski/prime_encoder/README.md

         Fri Aug  9 22:44:40 2013 Discovery service announced 'HDHomerun Prime Tuner 2'

 * In SageTV, add a new encoder.
-The ones you defined in the encoders config should be listed.
+The ones you defined in <tt>config.yml</tt> should be listed.
 Proceed as normal.
-Note: Your SageTV server may have auto-detected the Prime on the network as a two-tuner HDHomerun (non-Prime).
+Note: Your SageTV server may have auto-detected the Prime on the network as a two or three tuner HDHomerun (non-Prime).
 Do NOT select the HDHomerun devices.
 Select the names you gave your devices in the prime_encoder config section, which will appear such as: